 Let me take a wild guess here…you’ve heard of rosé.
 I mean between all of the #roséallday #drinkpink and #yeswayrosé, how could you have missed it?
 Rosé has been hotter than hot for a few years now and with summer in full-swing it’s in it’s glory days.
 But something you may not have heard about just yet…something I personally think deserves just as much love as rosé…has been lurking in the shadows for far too long.
 Let me introduce you to Orange Wine!
 No, no…this isn’t yet another jab at our current commander-in-chief.
-Orange wines, are the real deal.
+Orange wines, are the real deal and today we’re talking orange wine vs. rose.
 Delicious, surprising, and sure to catapult you to the top of your wino-loving friend circle as the one who introduced them to the next big thing.
-Your welcome.
+You’re welcome.

 In the simplest terms, rosé is a wine made from red wine grapes that have minimal skin contact.
 So going back to basics, the beautiful red colors you get in red wine is from the grape skins being in contact with the juice during fermentation.
 The longer you leave the skins in, the deeper red color you get.
 And also the more tannic bite you get, especially since the seeds are still in there too.
 Skin contact time is definitely a balancing act and part of the art of winemaking.
 Conversely the quicker you pull those skins out the lighter the color of your wine.
 This is how you make rosé.
 Now, to be clear there are a few different ways to make rosé…but we’re going to keep it at this simplest level.
 Red wine grapes with minimal skin contact makes rosé.